Dr. Tera L Montgomery

 - Business, Industry, Life Science and Agriculture

-Dr. Tera L. Montgomery is a Full Professor of dairy and animal science in the UW-Platteville School of Agriculture and is the Campus Liaison for the Dairy Innovation Hub.
+Dr. Tera L. Montgomery is a Full Professor of Animal, Dairy and Veterinary Sciences in the UW-Platteville School of Agriculture and is the Campus Liaison for the Dairy Innovation Hub.
+She is also the Director of the School of Agriculture.
 Tera earned a B.S. from UW-River Falls in animal science with an equine emphasis in 1996.
 After a two year hiatus from school, she attended the University of Maryland-College Park and received her M.S. in animal science (2000) working in the area of beef physiology, specifically looking at how growth hormone response to growth hormone-releasing hormone predicted future milking ability in beef heifers.

 Tera's Ph.D. research focused on the mechanism by which photoperiod management affects milk production and immune function in dairy cattle.
 After receiving her Ph.D. in 2003, she took an Assistant Professor position at Langston University in Oklahoma at the E. Kika de la Garza Goat Research Institute where she received funding to continue her photoperiod/immune research in the dairy goat.
 Tera spent the next four years in Columbus, Georgia working as an Adult Education instructor and starting her family, which now includes her husband, three daughters, dogs, cats, goats, alpacas, horses, chickens, and pigs.